New Families/Prospective Students

 Lessons can be scheduled at mutually-convenient times.

 Mr. Kaminsky realizes the financial sacrifice of a family committing to a quality musical education.
-Although other "Artist teachers" charge more, he prefers to keep his hourly tuition rates similar to what a beginner would pay for Suzuki lessons in the Webster University's CMS Suzuki Program.
-He desires music lessons to be as affordable as possible.
+Although other "Artist teachers" often charge more, he prefers to keep his tuition rates less than what a family would pay for the LEAST EXPERIENCED Suzuki teachers in Webster University's CMS Suzuki Program.

 TUITION IS DUE by the end of the 2nd week of each term.
 A late fee of $10 will be assessed is tuition is not paid by week 6 of the term, and a late fee of $25 will be assessed if tuition is not paid before the end of the term.